 - No Side Effects.
 For every medication that affects the brain, there are side effects.
 For many adults and children, these side effects are remarkably uncomfortable and create their own misery.
 Neurofeedback has no side effects, other than the occasional sense of fatigue after a session.
 This is resolved with a bit of rest.

-- Doesn’t Require Engagement with Therapist.
+- Doesn’t Require Engagement with the Therapist.
 Many times, children, and sometimes adults, are resistant to ‘talking’ about their problems.
 Neurofeedback doesn’t require this type of engagement or discussion.
 The change is done with the use of technology, and thus children can participate as they watch YouTube, or play a game, using their brainwaves.
-Children come to easily accept the process, as does adults.
+Children come to easily accept the process, as do adults.

 - Results Get After Treatment Completed.
-With therapy or medication, unfortunately most research shows that patients decline when treatment stops.
+With therapy or medication, unfortunately, most research shows that patients decline when treatment stops.
 However, it appears that Neurofeedback, if done thoroughly, continues to enhance brain functioning after treatment is complete.
-This appears to occur because the brain is a learning, evolving organism, so to speak.
+This appears to occur because the brain is learning, evolving organism, so to speak.
 When Neurofeedback points the brain to a more efficient and healthier way to function, for many clients these pathways keep growing and evolving after the training is complete.
 The evidence is strong for this with ADD/ADHD, for example.

 - Optimize Performance at Work & Play.
 Neurofeedback is not only helping those who struggle, it also opens the door to optimize performance.
 Athletes, executives, meditators, and anyone seeking to enhance their performance are finding that brain training is a cutting-edge tool that transforms prior limitations.